jeffkliu/ERA_Wiki/faq/Frequently-Asked-Questions.md

 	- A: To save money on fees, the pools send payouts in chunks.
 Check your pool website for your pending balance.\

 ## Other
+- **Q: What is the max supply cap for ERA?**
+	- A: ERA has a maximum supply of 240 million coins.
+(240,000,000)